-With Grand National 2020 approaching, all eyes are equally on the horses set to participate in the race, and on the bookmakers and their Grand National betting odds.
+With Grand National 2020 cancelled, all eyes are equally on the horses set to participate in 2021, and on the bookmakers and their Grand National betting odds.
 Finding the best horse racing odds is not an easy task.
-This is why we believe our Grand National betting guide 2020 featuring all the info you need on horse racing odds can help you out.
+This is why we believe our Grand National betting guide 2021 featuring all the info you need on horse racing odds can help you out.

 This is why you can see special, custom-made Grand National offers left and right as the race gets closer.
-Everyone is trying to come up with the best deals featuring the most competitive Grand National betting odds 2020.
+Everyone is trying to come up with the best deals featuring the most competitive Grand National Betting Odds 2021.

 The question is how to choose between different bookmakers’ offers that look all the same at first glance.
 And the answer is pretty simple — by finding the one that offers the best horse racing odds.